Davidatlarge/read_HZGdat/README.md

 Description
 -----------

 This function reads data downloaded from HZG database as .dat into a data frame.
 It removes the header, can change the column name of the target data column, and can add the header meta data as new columns.
-The cunction was tested to work for downloaded files of this data: FerryBox, Time-Series - LandStation (TSplot), Survey - Ship (TSplot).
+The function was tested to work for downloaded files of this data: FerryBox, Time-Series - LandStation (TSplot), Survey - Ship (TSplot).
 Files with empty data rows result in a df with the column names and a row indicating missing data in the file.

 Arguments
 ---------